plone/volto/packages/registry/README.md

   }).component
 ```

-The idea is that you can have both with and without dependencies:
+You can have both, either with or without dependencies:

 ```js
 import MyTeaserDefaultComponent from './MyTeaserDefaultComponent'